hashicorp/terraform-website/content/source/docs/enterprise/api/policies.html.md

 This page documents the API endpoints to create, read, update, and delete the Sentinel policies in an organization.
 Use of these endpoints provides a method to manually manage individual policies within Terraform Enterprise.
 To view and manage the results of a specific run's policy check, use the [Runs API](./run.html).

-~> **Note**: Use of these endpoints is not required to use Sentinel features in Terraform Enterprise.
-Alternatively, you can manage versioned policy sets, which allows integrating with VCS or uploading policy set data and configuration as a whole.
+~> **Note**: These endpoints are no longer the recommended way to use Sentinel features in Terraform Enterprise.
+We suggest using versioned policy sets, which allows integrating with VCS or uploading policy set data and configuration as a whole.
 Use the [policy sets API](./policy-sets.html) to leverage versioned policy sets.

 ## Create a Policy